Table of Contents

 Once again, they apparently make little hooks and clips specific for a fridge!
 Who knew?!

 There are things that you accumulate as a human that no one really prepares for you.

 Wrapping paper is one of those things.
 Do you remember being this a “thing” when you were a kid in your mothers house?
 I definitely don’t.
 I could not tell where in the house my mother stores her wrapping paper.

 Which means when you grow up, you just have to figure it out for yourself.
 Or, head to Pinterest for the brilliant ideas of other people, like this one.

 You can find the details for this wrapping paper hack on Hometalk.

-And don’t forget to think outside the box!
+And don’t forget to think outside the box for your Command Hook Organization ideas!
 If you flip a hook upside down, will it solve your problem?
 Maybe just the adhesive strip will do the job you need?